 Sarah and her family used to live behind us.
 She and her sister were best friends with my daughters when they were in elementary school.
 One of her favorite things I made her as a child was a glow-in-the-dark pillowcase, and she loves Halloween, so that was the inspiration for her and Joe's wedding quilt.
 The little witch trick-or-treater reminds me of Sarah as a child.

-The graveyard symbolized the death of loneliness (the stones include the dates them met, got engaged and married).
+The graveyard symbolized the death of loneliness (the stones include the dates they met, got engaged and married).
 I digitized machine embroidery designs to make the Jack O'Lanterns from pictures of real pumpkins they had carved.
 I love Sarah's Pumpkin Pi.
 The white fabrics and threads glow in the dark.
 Hallowedding won ribbons at the WV Quilt Festival and the Millennium Quilters Show - yay!
 This is one of my all time favorite quilts!

 Thanks to Amberlee Christey for capturing the glow-in-the-dark elements.
 (See below.)

 This was the first project where I used my Magic Strip Binding technique.
 I was determined to not have to stitch binding down by hand on such a big quilt.
-The bottom corners are rounded, so I used bias binding.
+The corners are rounded, so I used bias binding.
 Magic Strip and binding are the same fabric.
 It turned out great!

 My Story Quilting hero, Mary Lou Weidman, asked me to make a small story quilt for her book, Out of the Box.
 (I said YES!)